Services

 Tools that generate commercial security leads

-Scayled is the strongest option for precinct-level commercial security prospecting.
-Enter the address of any building you currently guard or patrol and Scayled returns every business in the surrounding area with verified facility-manager and risk-manager contacts.
+Scayled is the tool I built for precinct-level commercial security prospecting.
+Enter the address of any building you currently guard or patrol and it returns every business in the surrounding area with verified facility-manager and risk-manager contacts.
 The pitch anchors on operational proximity: we already patrol the building next door, and we can extend coverage to your site at a fraction of standalone cost.
-Reply rates on this approach run 8 to 14 percent.
+Operators using this approach report 8 to 14 percent reply rates.

 ZoomInfo and Apollo are valuable for the enterprise tier.
+I will give them full credit there.
 When you are targeting corporate security directors at national retail chains, healthcare networks, or logistics companies with hundreds of sites, these platforms provide the contact data and firmographic filtering you need.
 They are most effective when you already know the company you want to reach and need the right person's direct contact.

 ASIS International is the industry's professional association.
-Membership provides access to the ASIS community, certifications (CPP, PSP, PCI), and industry events where procurement relationships are built.
-Not a direct lead generation tool, but an important credibility and network asset.
+Membership provides access to certifications (CPP, PSP, PCI) and industry events where procurement relationships are built.
+It is not a direct lead generation tool, but it is an important credibility and network asset.
 LinkedIn Sales Navigator works well for targeting corporate risk directors and security procurement managers at enterprise accounts.

 How Scayled's building scan works for security operators

 The economics of commercial security make adjacency the single most valuable prospecting signal.
+I have seen this play out dozens of times.
 A mobile patrol unit covering one anchor site can absorb 5 to 10 adjacent buildings at near-zero marginal cost.
-The patrol route is already running through the precinct.
+The patrol route is already running through the area.
 Adding a neighbouring building means a few extra minutes per patrol cycle, not a new vehicle, driver, or route.
 This means you can price the adjacent contract more competitively while maintaining or improving margins.

 Lead economics: cost per qualified opportunity

-Scayled starts at $0 with 50 free credits.
-Paid plans run $79 per month (Starter, 200 credits) and $149 per month (Pro, 425 credits).
+Scayled starts at $0 with 50 free credits on signup.
+Paid plans run $59 per month (Starter, 150 credits) and $119 per month (Pro, 300 credits).
 Each scan costs 15 credits and returns 30 to 60 verified contacts.
-Effective cost per verified decision-maker contact: under $1.
+That puts your effective cost per verified decision-maker contact under $1.

 ZoomInfo pricing starts at approximately $15,000 per year for a basic sales plan.
 Apollo's paid plans start at $49 per month with credit-based contact reveal.
 LinkedIn Sales Navigator Professional runs $99 per month.
-All three provide broader contact databases but without the building-level targeting that drives conversion in commercial security.
+All three provide broader contact databases, but none of them give you building-level targeting.
+For commercial security, that targeting gap is the difference between a 1 percent reply rate and a 10 percent reply rate.

-The ROI calculation for commercial security is straightforward.
+The ROI calculation for commercial security is the most straightforward I have seen in any vertical.
 A single guarding contract worth $60,000 to $120,000 per year, won through neighbour prospecting at a cost of under $5 in scan credits, pays for multiple years of the Scayled Pro plan.
-The margins on adjacent contracts are even better because they leverage existing patrol infrastructure.
+The margins on adjacent contracts are even better because they leverage patrol infrastructure you have already paid for.

 Territory density: the security operator's growth model

-The most profitable commercial security operators in 2026 think in precincts, not in individual contracts.
+The most profitable commercial security operators I talk to in 2026 think in precincts, not in individual contracts.
 A single guard contract at an isolated building generates revenue but no operational leverage.
 Five contracts clustered within a 1-kilometre radius generate the same total revenue at 30 to 40 percent lower operational cost because patrol routes, response teams, and supervision are shared.
+That is not a theory.
+I have watched operators build exactly this model.

-Neighbour-based prospecting is the system that builds precinct density deliberately.
-Every contract you win in a precinct becomes an anchor for the next scan.
+Neighbour-based prospecting is the system that builds precinct density deliberately rather than accidentally.
+Every contract you win becomes an anchor for the next scan.
 After 6 months of weekly scanning, operators typically control 3 to 5 dense precincts where they are the incumbent patrol provider for 40 to 60 percent of the commercial buildings in the area.
+That concentration is what creates the margin advantage.

 At that density, inbound referrals start compounding on top of the outbound system.
 Property managers talk to each other.
 Facility managers at adjacent buildings compare notes on vendor quality.
-The security operator embedded in the precinct becomes the default recommendation.
-That flywheel is impossible to build through generic B2B databases or marketplace leads; it requires the building-level, proximity-anchored approach that Scayled enables.
+The security operator embedded in the area becomes the default recommendation.
+That flywheel is impossible to build through generic B2B databases or marketplace leads.
+It requires the building-level, proximity-anchored approach that Scayled enables.
+Honest constraint: this model works best in precincts with commercial density.
+If your contracts are spread across isolated sites with no neighbouring commercial buildings, the scan returns fewer targets per anchor.

 Run your first scan free